sebawita/tutorial-ng-add-nativescript/readme.md

 ### Handling Web/Mobile specific code #2

-One of the best ways to handle a scenario like this to extract the constructing of a `FormBuilder` to a service.
+One of the best ways to handle a scenario like is this to extract the constructing of a `FormBuilder` to a service.
 Then have two implementations of the same service, one that uses `FormBuilder`, and the other that recreates the same functionality without a `FormBuilder`.